polkadot-fellows/runtimes/README.md

 6. Create output directories for the weights on the benchmark machine

-7. Run (on the benchmark machine):
+7. Run on the benchmark machine:

 ```bash
 for pallet in \